 {tkohwalter, esteban, leomurta}@ic.uff.br

 Abstract.
 Winning or losing a game session is the final consequence of a series of decisions and actions made during the game.
 The analysis and understanding of events, mistakes, and flows of a concrete game play may be useful for different reasons: understanding problems related to gameplay, data mining of specific situations, and even understanding educational and learning aspects in serious games.
 We introduce a novel approach based on provenance concepts in order to model and represent a game flow.
-We model the game data and map it to provenance in order to generate a provenance graph for analysis.
-As an example, we also instantiated our proposed framework and graph generation in a serious game, allowing developers and designers to identify possible mistakes and failures in gameplay design by analyzing the generated provenance graph from collected gameplay data.
+We model the game data and map it to provenance to generate a provenance graph for analysis.
+As an example, we also instantiated our proposed conceptual framework and graph generation in a serious game, allowing developers and designers to identify possible mistakes and failures in gameplay design by analyzing the generated provenance graph from collected gameplay data.

 Keywords.
 Game flow; Game analysis; Provenance; Graph Analysis.